ChristianChimi/Financial-Analytics/Macroeconomics-Analytics/readme.md

   - Melting to transform dataframes from wide to long format.
   - Merge all dataframes to consolidate the data into a single and easy accessible dataframe

+Python EDA
+  - Phillip's Curve and evaluation on canada and Italy
+  -

 Visualization on PowerBI as a interactive report:
   - Phillip's Curve scatterplot(inflation and unemployment)
   - GDP and Unemployment per Year for every Country